Internet in Australia: Pricing

-In October 2008, the OECD compared countries where more than 50% of offers have bit/data caps.
+In October 2008, the OECD compared countries where more than 50% of offers have bitrate or data caps.
 Australia is one of four countries of the 13 with caps where 100% of plan options had download caps, and it ranked fourth in average download limit size (27 GB).
 It ranked number one by a wide margin in the average price per additional MB after reaching the cap, at US$0.103.
 The second highest was Ireland at US$0.018 per MB.
 In a sample comparison of 27 countries, all in Europe and North America along with Japan, Korea, Australia, and New Zealand, between 2005 and 2008 inclusive, the fastest DSL service was Japan and Korea at 102,400 kbit/s.
 Australia was ranked fourth from the bottom at 1,536 kbit/s, above Greece, Spain and Mexico who were each 1,024 kbit/s.
 Cable internet in Australia ranked third in greatest increase in speed, from 2,880 kbit/s in 2005 to 20,000 kbit/s in 2008, compared to the other 27 countries.
 While all but two countries lowered their prices by an estimated average of 10% per year, Australia raised its prices by an average of 14% per year.